aleen42/PersonalWiki/Programming/JavaScript/Framework/react/tooling_integration/language_tooling/language_tooling.md

 babel --watch src/ --out-dir lib/.
 {%endace%}

 Beginning with Babel 6, there are no transforms included by default.
 This means that options must be specified when running the `babel` command, or a `.babelrc` must specify options.

+Additional packages must also be installed which bundle together a number of transforms, called presets.
+The most common use when working with React will be to include the `es2015` and `react` presets.
+More information about the changes to Babel can be found in their blog post announcing Babel 6.